Causality and the Modeling of the Measurement Process in Quantum Theory: Classical Physics and the Efficient Cause: The End of the Potential Realm

 \begin{quotation} { ``In classical physics the most fundamental description of a physical system (a point in phase space) reflects only the actual, and nothing that is merely possible.
 It is true that sometimes states involving probabilities occur in classical physics: think of the probability distributions $\rho$ in statistical mechanics.
 But the occurrence of possibilities in such cases merely reflects our ignorance about what is actual.
 The statistical states do not correspond to features of the actual system (unlike the case of the quantum mechanical superpositions), but quantify our lack of knowledge of those actual features.'' \cite[p.
 124]{Dieks10}} \end{quotation}

 Classical mechanics tells us via the equation of motion how the state of the system moves along the curve determined by the initial conditions in $\Gamma$ and thus, as any mechanical property may be expressed in terms of $\Gamma$'s variables, how all of them evolve.
 Moreover, the structure in which actual properties may be organized is the (Boolean) algebra of classical logic.
 Newtonian mechanics had not only done away with free will but also with the {\it final cause} which governed the most important part of Aristotle's scheme.
 Instead, it was now the {\it efficient cause} which was capable of articulating the evolution of actualities.
 In each instant of time the world was constituted by definite valued properties, i.e. an {\it actual state of affairs}.
+This is why we might also say that classical mechanics is in fact the physics of {\it pure actuality}.